 - Take the cookies out of the oven and allow them to cool for about 5 minutes on the cookie sheet before moving them to a cookie rack to completely cool.

-- The shortbread cookies can be stored in an airtight container for 1 week.
+- The shortbread cookies can be stored in an airtight container for up to 2 weeks.